marqs85/cps2_digiav/pcb/doc/install.md

 Step 3: Preparation of cps2_digiav board
 --------------------------

 Solder BCS-105-L-D-PE-BE sockets on their places and trim down pin metals underside the PCB.
-Bridge SMD jumpers J3, J5 and J6 on top side of the PCB.
+Bridge SMD jumpers J3, J5 and J6 on top side of cps2_digiav PCB.

 Step 4: Board installation
 --------------------------

 Place the add-on board on top of the CPS2 board so that the sockets are aligned to headers.
-Connect all signal & power wires, and add a jumper wire between C1 and C2 pads.
+Connect all signal & power wires, and add a jumper wire between cps2_digiav C1 and C2 pads.

 ![](install-3.jpg)